LKummer/shalom-olam-hugo-theme/README.md

 ## Recommended Configuration

-This is the recommended `theme.toml` configuration for the theme.
+This is the recommended `config.toml` for building a blog using the theme.

     baseURL = "<url>"
     languageCode = "he-il"